 Yes.
 We desire only 2-5 days of sexual abstinence prior to the collection of the semen sample the day of the egg retrieval or IUI.
 We will remind you of this when we advise you on the timing of your HCG/Ovidrel administration.

 Massage is OK provided they don’t perform any deep muscle massage of the lower abdomen.
 The use of acupuncture is supported by RMIA.
 However, do not take any herbs recommended by an acupuncturist during treatment.
 Please discuss this with your physician if using an acupuncturist during your treatment.
-A list of recommended acupuncturists can be found in the General Information section of the patient handbook.
+A list of recommended acupuncturists is available upon request.

 Your referral should come from your primary physician and go to your insurance not RMIA.
 With some insurance carriers, a patient can self-refer to an OB/GYN, but that OB/GYN cannot then refer the patient to a sub-specialist.